PRETTY ~ LIES: Challenging the Skin Deep Notion of ‘Beauty Privilege’

 It’s not to say don’t be beautiful, but rather shift the emphasis to health (emotional and physical), financial stability, finding and living your life’s purpose, expressing your creativity, and broadening your definition of beauty beyond society’s narrow interpretation.
 Beauty should be an expression of the healthy relationship you have with yourself, not a compensatory commodity we use to try and forge that relationship with ourselves or others.

 I dream of a day when people realize how trivial and peripheral appearances are compared to a person’s character and the many other attributes within them.
 But that would require a little time and effort to get to know someone and/or ourselves, as well as a confrontation of the ego that wants so badly to project onto others in hopes to find a sweet spot of comfort in one’s own skin.
-Not to mention it would take a major de-programming of the cultural conditioning around looks, and a steady and pro-active disengagement from the media and the beauty empire, which is tied to the sex (objectification) empire…one can hope.
+Not to mention, it would take a major de-programming of the cultural conditioning around looks, and a steady and pro-active disengagement from the media and the beauty empire, which is tied to the sex (objectification) industrial complex…one can hope.

 The road to beauty is paved with cold